dsilvaevje99/vue-page-tiles/README.md

 If your project uses any kind of internationalization, you can configure the package to allow users to add translated text for all components with written content.
 To do so;

-1. go to the reactive object containing the page content and add a property called `localeConfig`, which should be an object containing mandatory properties `locales` and `currLocale`.
+1. Go to the reactive object containing the page content and add a property called `localeConfig`, which should be an object containing mandatory properties `locales` and `currLocale`.
 It should look like this:

 ```
 const page = reactive({